A Second Home in Miami, Should I Buy a Condo or a Home?

 A Condo vs a Home as a Second Property in Miami

-The decision over a Miami home or a Miami condo as to which is better as a second home is very much a personal one and of course neighborhood dependent.
+Whether a Miami home or a Miami condo serves better as a second home is very much a personal one and of course neighborhood dependent.
 Although there is no universal answer to this question, buyers might find the below questions extremely helpful in deciding which type of property best fits their needs.
+Besides the best fit for your lifestyle we also feel compelled to provide you with background information on the Miami market and what could potentially be the best investment.

 A Second Home in Miami – A Home Vs a Condo

-- The neighborhood you want to live in
+- What Neighborhood do you want to live in?

 - How big a property do you need?